elijah-appiah/Data-Science-Lessons-for-All/README.md

 The list is non-exhaustive and more will be added with time.
 You can feel free to suggest any other relevant topics that I can cover. **ALL LESSONS ARE FREE** AND WILL BE POSTED ON MY [YOUTUBE CHANNEL](https://www.youtube.com/c/ElijahAppiah) ONE STEP AT A TIME.
 You may decide to donate to help this initiative (how you can do so will be communicated later, but in the meantime, ENJOY!).
 It is my aim to make the channel one of the best platforms to disseminate knowledge for free.
 I can guarantee that the lessons will thoroughly planned, comprehensive and detailed, systematic, practical and right-on-point.

 I am also contemplating on what name is suitable for this initiative.
-In the meantime, I refer to it as **TECHNOMICS DATA SCHOOL** (but my channel is named after me. 😜)
+In the meantime, I refer to it as **TECHNOMICS DATA SCHOOL** (but my [YouTube channel](https://www.youtube.com/c/ElijahAppiah) is named after me. 😜)